Tzowbiie/RL-ND_P3-Collaboration-Competition/README.md

 #### Exploration vs Exploitation
 One challenge is choosing which action to take while the agent is still learning the optimal policy.
 Should the agent choose an action based on the rewards observed thus far?
 Or, should the agent try a new action in hopes of earning a higher reward?
 This is known as the **exploration vs. exploitation dilemma**.

-In the [Navigation project](https://github.com/tommytracey/DeepRL-P1-Navigation), I addressed this by implementing an [𝛆-greedy algorithm](https://github.com/tommytracey/DeepRL-P1-Navigation/blob/master/agent.py#L80).
+In the [Navigation project](https://github.com/Tzowbiie/RL-ND_P1_Navigation), I addressed this by implementing an [𝛆-greedy algorithm].
 This algorithm allows the agent to systematically manage the exploration vs. exploitation trade-off.
 The agent "explores" by picking a random action with some probability epsilon `𝛜`.
 Meanwhile, the agent continues to "exploit" its knowledge of the environment by choosing actions based on the deterministic policy with probability (1-𝛜).

 However, this approach won't work for controlling the tennis agents.
 The reason is that the actions are no longer a discrete set of simple directions (i.e., up, down, left, right).
 The actions driving the movement of the arm are forces with different magnitudes and directions.
 If we base our exploration mechanism on random uniform sampling, the direction actions would have a mean of zero, in turn canceling each other out.
 This can cause the system to oscillate without making much progress.

 Instead, we'll use the **Ornstein-Uhlenbeck process**, as suggested in the previously mentioned [paper by Google DeepMind](https://arxiv.org/pdf/1509.02971.pdf) (see bottom of page 4).
 The Ornstein-Uhlenbeck process adds a certain amount of noise to the action values at each timestep.
 This noise is correlated to previous noise and therefore tends to stay in the same direction for longer durations without canceling itself out.
 This allows the agent to maintain velocity and explore the action space with more continuity.

-You can find the Ornstein-Uhlenbeck process implemented [here](https://github.com/tommytracey/DeepRL-P3-Collaboration-Competition/blob/master/maddpg_agent.py#L167) in the `OUNoise` class in `maddpg_agent.py` of the source code.
+You can find the Ornstein-Uhlenbeck process implemented [here](https://github.com/Tzowbiie/RL-ND_P3-Collaboration-Competition/blob/master/maddpg_agent.py#L167) in the `OUNoise` class in `maddpg_agent.py` of the source code.

 In total, there are five hyperparameters related to this noise process.